AndyITZ1/revnotes/WeeklyNotes/Week5.md

 ### What is "lifting state up"?
 - "Lifting state up" is a way to update a state which is shared and utilized by multiple components.
 With React data flows top down from parent to child in the form of states and props.
 However when we want to have a state that has the same information across multiple components that utilizes it, we need the parent holding the state, to have the state updated to reflect any possible changes to the state that happens in a child component.
 While props are immutable meaning a child cannot change a props object it receive which inherently would affect a parent's state, we can pass functions as a prop object.
 This function passed in can have code that edits the state stored in the parent, which lifts the state up from the child to parent component.
 - An example of how we would use lifting state is the shopping cart of an e-commerce website.
 We can have two components one to add items to the cart and one to checkout the cart.
 In terms of state we are referring to the list of items in a cart.
 We need to pass state to each of these component as each component does need the list state to perform its functionality.
 And they both should see the same list.
 So when we go to add an item to the cart, the add component should be able to edit this list state.
 So we can pass a special mutator function to edit the state as a prop for the add component.
 For the checkout component we only need to pass it a just the list state and no necessary mutator function.
 Everytime we add to the cart the list should be updated and be ready for the checkout component to process everything in the list.
 So we are lifting state from the add component to the parent component holding the list state.
+- Lifting state can cause complications for React applications in that lifting state is trying to move a state so it's accessible to many state, but when that state is nested through many components then the process of lifting state can really make the application become more complicated in terms of now having to move state through various components.
+    - This could be that we need to move that state into components that don't need it to just pass it on and similarly moving state to a commonpoint where that common point is a component that doesn't serve the purpose of holding that state can cause flaws in following design principles like single responsiblity.

 ### What are states (React)?
 - State objects is how we store information/data within a component this similar to variables in a class.
 But the difference is that State objects are easily passable to child components.
 - States are encapsulated by components which means they can't be directly accessed or manipulated by external components to the component they are contained in.
 - With that, in class components **states** are mutable in a component by using the constructor method or declaring a field called state, and to change the state we use `this.setState()`.
 - For function components, they don't have states by themselves but can gain states through the use the useState hook.
+- While it is true **states** are mutable, **states** are to be treated "immutable" in that we shouldn't be changing state directly for any reason and that it only updates based on certain conditions based on rendering and input.

+### What are events in React?
+- Events in React are very similar to ones utilized in regular HTML, however there are slight differences between HTML ones.
+Events in general are scenarios that occur because some action occurring and for the most part this action it is incurred by end users.
+Examples of this include clicking a button, hovering over an element, and keyboard input.
+- So what are differences:
+    - React events are **named using camelCase**, whereas in HTML they are all lowercase
+        - React: `onClick` vs HTML: `onclick`
+    - In JSX/TSX you pass just the function name, however in HTML you use strings with the function call
+        - React: `={funcName}` vs HTML: `="funcName()"`

 ### What are list and keys?
 - If we want to render a collection of JSX elements, we could loop the array of items that we wanted to create or pass to as part of a JSX element.
 We can do this looping through the `.map()` function which then we perform some functionality to create each JSX element with the data from the array/list item.
 As per React, we would also assign a key or  **keys** which are unique/special string attributes to identify uniquely each JSX element in the collection.
 This identification is helpful if we wanted to know what JSX element have been changed, added, or removed.
 For deciding what should be a key, it should be either the item in the list or it can be a property of it (if its an object) that uniquely identifies it.